Claros

 Smyrna

-Smyrna was an ancient Greek city and important seaport located at a central and strategic point on the western coast of Anatolia (today Izmir in western Turkey).
-The early Hellenic settlement lay on a small peninsula, inhabited since the beginning of the 3d millennium BC, on the northeast coast of the Gulf of Smyrna.
-Excavations have brought to light some of the most important ruins of the city.
-Two sites of the ancient city are today within the boundaries of İzmir.
-The first site, Old Smyrna, has a few remains dating to the Archaic Period on the northeastern side of the bay of Izmir.
-The second, known as New Smyrna and whose foundation is associated with Alexander the Great, reached metropolitan proportions during the period of the Roman Empire.
-Smyrna competed with Pergamon and Ephesus for the title “First City of Asia”, claiming to be the poet Homer’s birthplace.
+Smyrna was an ancient Greek city and important seaport located at a central and strategic point on the western coast of Anatolia (today Izmir, western Turkey).
+The early Hellenic settlement lay on a small peninsula, inhabited since the beginning of the 3rd millennium BC, on the northeast coast of the Gulf of Smyrna.
+Excavations have brought to light some of the city’s most important ruins.
+Two sites of the ancient city are located within the boundaries of İzmir today.
+The first site, Old Smyrna, has a few Archaic Period remains on the northeastern side of the bay of Izmir.
+The second, known as New Smyrna and associated with the foundation of Alexander the Great, reached metropolitan proportions during the Roman Empire.
+Smyrna competed with Pergamon and Ephesus for the title “First City of Asia”, claiming to be the poet Homer‘s birthplace.

 Coordinates: 38° 25′ 7″ N, 27° 8′ 21″ E